danieljakots/chownmeblog/content/getting-my-own-asn.md

 ### [Hosting costs](#hostingcost) {: #hostingcost }

-Out of 4 VMs I run BGP on, I've been using one for other things, so I'm not counting since I would pay for this VM with or without this project.
+Out of 4 VMs I run BGP on, I've been using one for other things, so I'm not counting it since I would pay for it regardless of this project.

 Here's what I pay for the host: